ivi-dev/CWG/README.md

 # Getting Started

 All of the code and resources that you'd need are here.
 To work on it just clone the repo and open it up in you favourite IDE/editor.
-See _**Deployment**_ for notes on how to build and deploy the project.

 # Prerequisites

-To edit or add source code all you need is a code editor/IDE with support for the Python programming language.
+To edit or add source code all you need is a code editor/IDE and an operating system with support for the Python programming language (_v3.7_).
 Then just clone the repo...

 ```git
 git clone https://github.com/ivi-dev/CWG.git